How do I live, teach and practice my yoga?

 I might do a very chilled out and similar practice on Thursdays, or often I'll use that time to rest.

 I also go to regular classes at a local studio, Australian Yoga Academy Northcote.
-After years of just practicing where I taught, it’s been great to go to a studio where I have no responsibilities, where I go just to practice, not to work.
+After years of just practicing where I taught, its been great to go to a studio where I have no responsibilities, where I go just to practice, not to work.
 This was particularly important while Rane was sick.
 Some days I really didn't have the energy for social interaction, remembering peoples names and answering their questions, the way you do when you're part of the teaching team.
 There were a few classes that I just cried right through.
 I'm not sure if I would have gone to class on those days if I anticipated seeing my regular students and co workers there, and therefore would never have had the opportunity to completely let go and let it all out which was greatly needed at the time!

 Now that we are through that intense period, I still value the fresh inspiration as I am guided through these classes.
 Most weeks I go to a Friday morning Vinyasa class and Yin on Saturday and Sunday.